 In the case of the ARDL and DL model the CD test highlights that the error terms across countries in our model exhibit a considerable degree of cross-sectional dependence which implies that estimates obtained using standard panel ARDL and DL models might be very limited.
-In the case of CS-ARDL and CS-DL the CD statistic decline from 12 and 13 in the ARDL and DL to -0.4 and 0.8 in the CS-ARDL and CS-DL models.
+However, the CD statistic decline from 12 and 13 in the ARDL and DL to -0.4 and 0.8 in the CS-ARDL and CS-DL models.
 The SupF and AveF tests results are, overall, statistically significant in all cases.
 This result shows clearly the presence of government expenditure threshold effects on economic growth for all panel groups.
-This means that very high government expenditure can led to lower economic growth while reasonable government expenditure can led to increased growth.
-Indeed, consistent with an important body of the recent literature, the threshold is between 10-30 percent for all countries, 20 and 30 percent for MENA countries and 10 and 20 percent for developing countries.
+Indeed, consistent with an important body of the recent literature, the threshold is between 10-30 percent for whole sample, 20 and 30 percent for MENA countries and 10 and 20 percent for developing countries.
 It is also clear that this threshold effect is significantly greater for MENA countries.
 The same result is obtained by Gunalp and Dincer (2010) from where they find for 20 transition countries that the optimal level of government expenditures was 17.3%.
 Altunc and Aydm (2013) conducted a study for 3 countries (Turkey Romania and Bulgaria) and found a public expenditures threshold within the range of 11-25%.
-Asimakopoulos and Karavias (2015) proved that the optimal level of government size that maximizes economic growth for 86 developing countries is around 19.12%.
-Further, if we compare empirical threshold with the average current share of the government expenditure over the period from 1988 to 2016 and with the effective share in 2016 (presented in appendix C), we can conclude that there are some countries below the threshold and others above the threshold.
-Table 4 provides the countries which are below/above threshold and the countries on the threshold.
+Asimakopoulos and Karavias (2015) have proven that the optimal level of government size that maximizes economic growth for 86 developing countries is around 19.12%.
+Despite that this result is overall in the threshold interval gotten by the literature, the result concerning MENA countries remains relatively high.
+This could be explained by the specificities of the region.
+It is true firstly that this region is characterized by relatively young population (about 40% of the population and more than 30% of labor force) which needs a lot of public spending, especially in education and health fields.
+These spending are also productive and contribute to human capital investment and, consequently to growth.
+But also these economies are in expansive phase.